woossi0/suite/docs/usermanual/source/intro/installation/ubuntu/install.rst

 This installation will add the OpenGeo Suite package repository and then install the appropriate packages.
 See the :ref:`Packages <intro.installation.ubuntu.packages>` section for details about the possible packages to install.

-.. warning:: Mixing repositories with is not recommended.
+.. warning:: Mixing repositories is not recommended.
 If you already have a community (non-Boundless) repository that contains some of the components of OpenGeo Suite (such as PostgreSQL) please remove them before installing OpenGeo Suite.

 The commands in this section require root privileges.